JurajBurian/JurajBurian.github.io/content/posts/Hugo-diagrams.md

         ...
 ```
 To render mermaid diagrams, we need to configure hugo a little bit.<br>
-I use `PaperMod` theme and I don't want to change it, so I created directory `layouts` in root of my project.
+I use `PaperMod` theme and I don't want to change it, so I created directory `layouts/_default` in root of my project.
 Under this directory I created directory `_markdown`, In this directory then create a file `render-codeblock-mermaid.html` with the following content:
 ```html
 <pre class="mermaid">